New recipes and updates

 METHOD

-2. Zest two of the oranges and add the zest to a bowl with sugar, rub it into the sugar with your fingers until it disappears into the sugar.
+2. Zest the oranges and add the zest to a large bowl with sugar, rub it into the sugar with your fingers until it is absorbed.

-3. Fillet the zested oranges by cutting off top and bottom, running the knife along the sides to remove all skin and pith, then insert the knife close to the membrane to cut out the skinless segments.
-Place them in a bowl and divide each segment into very small pieces, ½ cm.
+3. Segment the zested oranges by slicing off top and bottom, running the knife along the sides to remove all skin and pith, then cut in close to the membranes to fillet skinless segments.
+Halve them and set aside in a small bowl.

-5. Pour the mixture into the tin – it will be very runny – and bake for 1 hour – 1 ¼ hour until a skewer inserted in the middle of the cake comes out clean.
-It’s good to place the tin on a preheated baking sheet in the oven - to help it bake through from the bottom.
+7. Pour the batter into the tin and bake for 55 minutes to1 hour or until a skewer inserted in the middle of the cake comes out clean.

 NEW recipe finder